Aurangzeb: Early life

 In June 1626, after an unsuccessful rebellion by his father, eight-year-old Aurangzeb and his brother Dara Shikoh were sent to the Mughal court in Lahore as hostages of their grandfather Jahangir and his wife, Nur Jahan, as part of their father's pardon deal.
 After Jahangir died in 1627, Shah Jahan emerged victorious in the ensuing war of succession to the Mughal throne.
-Aurangzeb and his brother were consequently reunited with Shah Jahan in Agra.
+Aurangzeb and his brother were consequently reunited with Shah Jahan in Agra in 1628.
+Aurangzeb's daily allowance was fixed at 500 rupees.

-Aurangzeb received a Mughal princely education covering subjects like combat, military strategy, and administration.
-His curriculum also included scholarly areas like Islamic studies and Turkic and Persian literature.
-Aurangzeb grew up fluent in the Hindi of his time.
+As a Mughal prince, Aurangzeb received an education covering subjects like combat, military strategy, and administration.
+His curriculum also included areas like Islamic studies, Turkic and Persian literature.
+Aurangzeb grew up fluent in the Hindustani language.
+He was also fluent in his ancestral language of Chagatai Turkic, but similar to his predecessors, he preferred to use Persian.
+He had mastered the Quran and the hadith.

-On 28 May 1633, Aurangzeb escaped death when a powerful war elephant stampeded through the Mughal imperial encampment.
-He rode against the elephant and struck its trunk with a lance, and successfully defended himself from being crushed.
-Aurangzeb's valour was appreciated by his father who conferred him the title of Bahadur (Brave) and had him weighed in gold and presented gifts worth Rs.
+On 28 May 1633, a war elephant stampeded through the Mughal imperial encampment.
+Aurangzeb rode against the elephant and threw his spear at its head.
+He was unhorsed but escaped death.
+For his courage, Aurangzeb's father conferred on him the title of Bahadur (brave) and presented him with gifts.
+When chided for his recklessness, Aurangzeb replied:

+Historians have interpreted this as an unjust taunt with cowardice against his brothers.
+Shuja had also faced the elephant and wounded it with his spear.
+Dara had been too far away to come to their assistance.

+Three days later Aurangzeb turned fifteen.
+Shah Jahan weighed him and presented him 5,000 Mohars, the elephant Sudhakar, along with other presents worth Rs.
 200,000.
-This event was celebrated in Persian and Urdu verses, and Aurangzeb said:
+His bravery against the elephant was documented in Persian and Urdu verses.

-Early military campaigns and administration

-Bundela War
+Ancestry

+Career as prince

+In December 1634, he was assigned to his first post with the rank of ten thousand horse and four thousand troopers, also was allowed to use the royal prerogative of red tent.
 Aurangzeb was nominally in charge of the force sent to Bundelkhand with the intent of subduing the rebellious ruler of Orchha, Jhujhar Singh, who had attacked another territory in defiance of Shah Jahan's policy and was refusing to atone for his actions.
 By arrangement, Aurangzeb stayed in the rear, away from the fighting, and took the advice of his generals as the Mughal Army gathered and commenced the siege of Orchha in 1635.
 The campaign was successful and Singh was removed from power.